-11 The local authority has put in place arrangements to prevent and detect fraud and corruption and a mechanism for ensuring that this is effective and is reported to committee. . • Tudalen 110 The local authority has put in place arrangements for monitoring compliance with standards of conduct across the local authority covering: - codes of conduct including behaviour for counter fraud, antibribery and corruption - register of interests - register of gifts and hospitality.
+11 The local authority has put in place arrangements to prevent and detect fraud and corruption and a mechanism for ensuring that this is effective and is reported to committee.
+The Governance and Audit Committee receives a progress report on at least a quarterly basis, which provides details of the proactive and reactive work, the number and nature of referrals, ongoing cases, closed cases, and the outcomes.
+12 Page 110 The local authority has put in place arrangements for monitoring compliance with standards of conduct across the local authority covering: - codes of conduct including behaviour for counter fraud, anti- bribery and corruption - register of interests - register of gifts and hospitality.
 The Council has codes of conduct and registers of interest, gifts and hospitality.
 Each of these areas require monitoring by management, as well as review by the Standards and Ethics Committee and routine audit by the Internal Audit Service.
 13 The local authority undertakes recruitment vetting of staff prior to employment by risk assessing posts and undertaking the checks recommended in FFCL 2020 to prevent potentially dishonest employees from being appointed.
 The Council requires that appropriate vetting is required by staff prior to employment, undertaken by management, with the support of HR People Services.
 The process is subject to Internal Audit.